Effective Date: Academic Year 2023-2024

 Contributors/Contributing Departments: Office of the Provost; Jefferson Committee on Academic Policies and Procedures; Office of Student Engagement/Dean of Students

-Academic integrity is the foundation of all Jefferson teaching, learning, and professional endeavors and is vital to advancing a culture of fairness, trust and respect.
-All members of the University community must maintain respect for the intellectual efforts of others and be honest in their own work, words, and ideas.
+Academic Integrity is the foundation of all Jefferson teaching, learning, and professional endeavors and is vital to advancing a culture of fairness, trust and respect.
+All members of the University community must maintain respect for the intellectual efforts of others and be honest in their own work, words and ideas.

-Obtaining, attempting to obtain, or aiding another to obtain credit for work or improvement in performance through dishonest or deceptive means, including feigning illness or emergency.
+Cheating: Obtaining, attempting to obtain, or aiding another to obtain credit for work or improvement in performance through dishonest or deceptive means, including feigning illness or emergency.

 If a faculty member believes that an academic integrity violation has occurred, the incident must be reported in accordance with the following procedures:

 - Notice to Student: An allegation of a violation of the Academic Integrity Policy will be reported to the student(s) involved as soon as possible following the incident or upon receipt of an outside report of the incident.
 The notice to student(s) may be verbal or written and should include a description of the alleged violation so the student may respond.